apache/jspwiki-site/README.md

 Markdown.
 Templated content is interpreted only at build time, with the final result being completely static.

-To facilitate ease of development and testing, this repository also contains a couple of build scripts, `ci.sh` and `mvn-ci.sh`, the usage of which is documented below.
+To facilitate ease of development and testing, this repository also contains an `mvn-ci.sh` build script, the usage of which is documented below.

 Table of contents
 -----------------